 It’s generally understood that a web page requires a minimum of 300 to 600 words for SEO purposes, which means you need at least 300 words for your search engine optimization to be successful.
 When writing for your website, try only to include the points that help to strengthen the website and deliver a persuasive presentation.
 Concentrate on the quality of the words and not the quantity.

-While there is no set formula to a successful website, having a minimum of 10 pages for readers to search through is great for SEO optimization.
+While there is no set formula for a successful website, having a minimum of 10 pages for readers to search through is great for SEO.
 Every page should serve a specific purpose, with no throwaway pages that are there to boost numbers.

 A technique that many new website owners forget to use is the creation of keywords and ALT text for images.
 Search engine robots cannot read images.
 Therefore, they need text to scan and utilize for when someone is searching.
 Labeling images is important not only to continue to optimize searches but for users with visual and cognitive disabilities.